Katherine Stewart (journalist)

 Katherine Stewart is an American journalist and author who often writes about issues related to the separation of church and state, the rise of religious nationalism, and global movements against liberal democracy.
-Her books include The Good News Club: The Christian Right's Stealth Assault on America's Children (2012), The Power Worshippers: Inside the Dangerous Rise of Religious Nationalism (2020), which also served as the basis for the documentary film God & Country (2024); and Money Lies and God: Inside the Movement to Destroy American Democracy. which in 2025 the New York Times called "as an eerily prescient guide to the phantasmagoria of our political moment."
+Her books include The Good News Club: The Christian Right's Stealth Assault on America's Children (2012), The Power Worshippers: Inside the Dangerous Rise of Religious Nationalism (2020), which also served as the basis for the documentary film God & Country (2024); and Money Lies and God: Inside the Movement to Destroy American Democracy.